oatsoda/TeePee/README.md

 reququestTracker.WasCalled(1);
 ```

 ### Injection during Unit Tests

 As stated above, TeePee is more focused on the Classicist/Detroit/Black Box of testing approach and this allows unit test coverage of DI registrations for `HttpClientFactory`.
 You can of course still manually inject should you wish to.

 ### Manual Injection

 Once you have finished setting up one or more requests in you `TeePeeBuilder` then depending on your `HttpClientFactory` approach, you can create the relevant objects to inject:

 #### Basic HttpClient

+Basic HttpClient usage is very limited and is only really meant for intermediate refactoring stages.
+You probably won't want to use this in your production code.

 ```
 var httpClientFactory = teePeeBuilder.Build().Manual().CreateHttpClientFactory();